Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Measurement invasiveness in non-Markovian dynamics

-Here, $\rho $ denotes an\textit{\ }arbitrary input state, while the projectors $\{\Pi _{t}^{c}\}$ are defined by $\rho _{t}=\Lambda _{t,0}[\rho ]=\sum_{c}\Pi _{t}^{c}p_{t}^{c}.$ While it is not a necessary condition, the propagator constraint~(\ref{Super}) is fulfilled when the $s$-$e$ interaction do not generate quantum discord~\cite {ZureckDiscord,henderson,modiCorrelator} \textit{even} when considering \textit{arbitrary} system initial conditions $\rho .$ This property also supports denoting these dynamics as superclassical.
+Here, $\rho $ denotes an\textit{\ }arbitrary input state, while the projectors $\{\Pi _{t}^{c}\}$ are defined by $\rho _{t}=\Lambda _{t,0}[\rho ]=\sum_{c}\Pi _{t}^{c}p_{t}^{c}.$ While it is not a necessary condition, the propagator constraint~(\ref{Super}) is (mainly) fulfilled when the $s$-$e$ interaction do not generate quantum discord~\cite {ZureckDiscord,henderson,modiCorrelator} \textit{even} when considering \textit{arbitrary} system initial conditions $\rho .$ This property supports denoting these dynamics as superclassical.
+Furthermore, they fulfill alternative definitions of classicality based on fixed measurement basis~ \cite{plenio} in arbitrary ones.
+On the other hand, the arbitrariness of the previous and posterior measurement processes restrict superclassicality to a subclass of (system) depolarizing dynamics.
+These properties are also studied and characterized in detail in Ref.~\cite{super}.